Select a category Close

 Let’s describe the most popular cooperation models with Romanian programmers for international companies.

-Recruitment services providers are companies that can hire developers in Romania that completely meet your requirements.
-You can assign your recruitment partner to consult you on the Romanian IT market, find you the best local software engineers and help you draw up individual employment contracts.
+Recruitment service providers are companies that can hire developers in Romania who meet your requirements completely.
+You can assign your recruitment partner to consult you on the Romanian IT market, find the best local software engineers, and help you draw up individual employment contracts.

-Our company Alcor BPO is an international recruitment services provider that operates in Romania, Poland, and other Eastern European countries and can help you with everything from tech recruitment to legal & compliance support.
+Our company, Alcor BPO, is an international recruitment services provider in Romania, Poland, and other Eastern European countries and can help you with everything from tech recruitment to legal & compliance support.
 For over a decade of delivering IT recruitment and other types of services, our team has managed to help People.ai, Grammarly, BigCommerce, Samsung, Sift, Ledger and many other companies succeed in their R&D operations in Eastern Europe.

-The first and foremost function that our clients enjoy is recruitment services.
+We offer R&D and IT recruitment services.
 At Alcor, we have separate research and recruitment teams that focus on hiring senior Romanian developers for our customers.
 We thoroughly consider every candidate before offering their CVs – to save your time and connect you with compatible software engineers from the first attempt.
 Throughout the hiring process, we adopt different metrics to measure performance and speed up IT recruitment.

 These techniques were of great help when we were hiring 30 talented Ukrainian developers in 6 months for BigCommerce, one of the biggest e-commerce solutions providers in the world.
 After failing to cooperate with outsourcing agencies, the company found our solution.
 In addition to recruitment, we found a perfect office for their R&D team, took care of their finances and taxes, and handled all legal operations, including the adoption of GDPR requirements.